Tight Bounds for $\gamma$-Regret via the Decision-Estimation Coefficient: Introduction

 which compares the behaviour of the algorithm to the best action for $f^*$.
-In settings where maximizing $f^*(\pi)$ by better that a $\gamma$ ratio is intractable, we consider the notion of $\gamma$-regret, originally introduced in \citet{kakade2007playing, streeter2008online}:
+In settings where maximizing $f^*(\pi)$ by better that a $\gamma$ ratio is intractable, we consider the notion of $\gamma$-regret, originally introduced in \citet{kakade2007playing, streeter2008online}\footnote{The definition of approximate regret in \citet{kakade2007playing} is slightly different since they consider minimization instead of maximization; our definition is equivalent to the $\gamma$-regret for \em maximization \em originally defined in \cite{streeter2008online}.}:

-This definition of regret compares the behaviour of the algorithm to a benchmark which is a $\gamma$-fraction of the optimum, for some $\gamma\in(0,1]$.
+This definition of regret compares the behavior of the algorithm to a benchmark which is a $\gamma$-fraction of the optimum, for some $\gamma\in(0,1]$.
+The need for studying the approximate notion of regret comes from non-convex or combinatorial optimization problems, where due to the exponentially large domain, finding exactly optimal solutions is computationally or statistically intractable in polynomial time.
+Yet, it is often feasible to find approximately optimal solutions, which attain a $\gamma$-fraction of the optimum.
 A few examples of combinatorial optimization problems where finding an exact optimum is intractable are various settings of submodular optimization, the traveling salesman problem, or clustering.
-Many such problems have been studied in an online setting with full-information or bandit feedback \citep{kakade2007playing, streeter2008online, foster2021submodular, niazadeh2021online, nie2022explore}.
+Many such problems have been studied in an online setting with full-information or bandit feedback \citep{kakade2007playing, streeter2008online,blum2008regret,chen2016combinatorial,roughgarden2019minimizing,zhang2019online,fotakis2020efficient,harvey2020improved,dudik2020oracle,paria2021texttt,yang2021follow, foster2021submodular,azar2022alpha,perrault2022combinatorial, niazadeh2021online, nie2022explore}.

+Assuming for a minute that the rewards $r(\pi_t)$ follow a normal distribution with mean $f^*(\pi_t)$, each problem instance is fully described by the class $\cal F$ of possible truths $f^*$.
+The determination of minimax optimal \textit{sample complexity} then amounts to finding (nearly) matching upper and lower bounds $\psi, \Psi$ with

+where the minimum is over all regret-minimization algorithms.
+To put this question in perspective, tight upper and lower bounds on minimax performance have been developed for a variety of learning problems, such as \textit{statistical and PAC learning} ---where $\psi,\Psi$ are formulated in terms of the VC dimension or entropy numbers of $\cF$---and \textit{online learning}---where the analogous sequential complexities of $\cF$ can be shown to be necessary and sufficient.

+Recently, a line of work initiated by \citet{foster2021statistical} has yielded a general framework for determining the minimax regret of bandit problems (and more generally, online decision making problems such as reinforcement learning) in terms of a complexity measure called the \em Decision-Estimation Coefficient \em (DEC), described in Section~\ref{sec:dec_defn}.
+The DEC is shown in \citet{foster2021statistical, foster2022complexity, foster2023tight, FosRak22} to be a fundamental limit for the regret of online decision making problems, in the sense that it yields the exact optimal regret up to logarithmic factors in $T$ and in the size of the model class $\cF$.
+The DEC has proved to be a powerful framework for obtaining both upper and lower bounds for online decision making problems, for instance, unifying many existing results in reinforcement learning, and leading to new bounds and algorithms for contextual bandit problems.
+Our aim in this paper is to extend this framework to the case of $\gamma$-regret with $\gamma<1$.